⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

-Andrew practices his Karate Kid moves as we gear up at the old gravel pit ~9 km from Corbin. 😉 The entrance to the pit was so muddy that we put on our boots and packs on the road before backing in to park.
+Andrew practices his Karate Kid moves as we gear up at the old gravel pit at Flathead Pass, approximately 9 km from Corbin. 😉 The entrance to the pit was so muddy that we put on our boots and packs on the road before backing in to park.

 In the gravel pit and looking for a way to get through the soaking wet undergrowth.

 Fortunately, the worst bushwhacking occurred as we left the gravel pit.
 After that, it was not bad as there were many animal trails we could follow.
 However, we still found ourselves completely soaked by the time we hit tree line.

 Andrew tries to avoid getting even wetter as we follow an animal trail through the bush.

 Hiking up open slopes with sweet Mount Corrigan in the background.
 I’m totally coming back to hike Corrigan!